The Tacoma Narrows Bridge

 When finished with your walk, hop back in to the car and make your way to Point Defiance Park.
 In Point Defiance Park you fill find the Point Defiance Zoo & Aquarium.
 The Pacific Seas Aquarium in addition to stunning hammerhead sharks and giant sea turtles, offers a peek under the bridge, with a recreation of the sea life that live in the bridge ruins.
 Catch a glimps of the octopus, though not quite giant, who lives there.

 After enjoying the zoo and aquarium, explore Point Defiance Park.
-Follow the signs for the 5-mile scenic drive.
-If you’d like to take a detour head down to Owen Beach for a bit to see the gorgeous waterfront.
-Once on the scenic drive stop at the viewpoints to take in the beauty of the Pacific Northwest.
-Towards the end of the 5-miles the viewpoints overlook the Tacoma Narrows Bridge and are great photo opportunities.
+Head down to Owen Beach for a bit to see the gorgeous waterfront and be sure to stop at the viewpoints to take in the beauty of the Pacific Northwest and get some great photos of the Bridge.

 Evening: Take your time in Point Defiance Park but make sure to leave with at least 20 minutes to sunset.
 Go to Boathouse 19 next where you can either walk on to the dock or grab a table outside to enjoy the sunset.
 Boathouse 19 not only has views of the sunset and waterfront, it also boasts one of the best views of the Tacoma Narrows.
 Enjoy some fish and chips while the sun goes down and make sure to stick around for desserts which will make for a perfect ending to the day.